Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 PFP provision is required in every structure, whether it’s residential or non-residential.
 The Building Regulations 2010, Fire Safety, and Approved Document B are the regulations that must be followed when constructing new buildings, renovating old ones, or extending existing structures in England.
 It states that “If a fire separating element is to be effective, every joint or imperfection of fit, or opening to allow services to pass through the element, should be adequately protected by sealing or fire stopping so that the fire resistance of the element is not impaired”.

-The foundation of passive fire protection is compartmentation.
+The foundation for how passive fire protection works is compartmentation.
 To divide the structure into sections – or compartmentalised – walls, floors, and rooms are separated using various methods (which will be explained below).
 This ensures safety for people who live or work in buildings by allowing them more time to evacuate before the building burns down.
-There are plenty of methods and products used in PFP, which include:
+There are plenty of methods and products used in PFP works, which include:

 Passive fire stopping is the sealing of any aperture to keep fire, smoke, and heat from passing through building compartments.
 Fire-resistant compartments may be used to compartmentalise a structure both vertically and horizontally, limiting the spread of fire.
 To limit fire propagation, structures must implement fire stopping.